A-Z of family friendly things to do this summer in Doncaster!

 Facilities: Though we didn’t eat this time, there is a large family-friendly dining area as well as toilet and changing facilities and smaller takeaway refreshments available.

 - I noticed new seating overlooking the arena from the mezzanine, so you can watch the kids if you aren’t bouncing

-There is lots to do around Doncaster Lakeside, whether that is a walk in the fresh air around the beautiful lakes (stopping to feed the ducks), shopping at Lakeside Village or having something to eat at the new Herten Triangle restaurants.
+There are lots to do around Doncaster Lakeside, whether that is a walk in the fresh air around the beautiful lakes (stopping to feed the ducks), shopping at Lakeside Village, or having something to eat at the new Herten Triangle restaurants.